FOR-Prompting: From Objection to Revision via an Asymmetric Prompting Protocol: Contributions

 \section{Contributions}

 This work makes three primary contributions.
 (1) Conceptual novelty: We introduce FOR-Prompting, the first prompting protocol that formalizes questioning-rather than answer substitution-as the exclusive form of external intervention.
 By separating questioning from revision, FOR-Prompting preserves a single accountable reasoning chain while leveraging external pressure to elicit self-revision.
 (2) Protocol design: We instantiate FOR-Prompting as a lightweight, role-based interaction loop between a Defender and a Questioner, enforcing that objections take the form of questions only, which enables systematic study of questioning as a mechanism for improving reasoning.
 (3) Empirical validation: We validate FOR-Prompting on both commercial and open-source LLMs.
-On GSM8K, FOR-Prompting achieves higher accuracy than the baseline and matches the same level of the performance of CoT in accuracy while surpassing it in reasoning quality and coherence.
+On GSM8K, FOR-Prompting achieves higher accuracy than the baseline and matches the same level of the performance of CoT.
 When tested on small-scale open-source models, FOR-Prompting yields substantial accuracy gains over the baseline.
 In addition, we provide illustrative examples showing that FOR-Prompting can effectively correct errors in LLM outputs and refine or expand open-ended tasks, serving as a viable alternative to direct human supervision or intervention.
+In open-ended itinerary-planning scenarios, FOR-Prompting consistently generated more complete, realistic, and actionable plans than strong baseline models, as also reflected in human preference evaluations.